tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  The TLS Record Protocol

 The TLS Record Protocol is a layered protocol.
 At each layer, messages may include fields for length, description, and content.
-The Record Protocol takes messages to be transmitted, fragments the data into manageable blocks, protects the records, and transmits the result.
+The TLS Record Protocol takes messages to be transmitted, fragments the data into manageable blocks, protects the records, and transmits the result.
 Received data is decrypted and verified, reassembled, and then delivered to higher-level clients.

-Three protocols that use the record protocol are described in this document: the handshake protocol, the alert protocol, and the application data protocol.
-In order to allow extension of the TLS protocol, additional record content types can be supported by the record protocol.
+Three protocols that use the TLS Record Protocol are described in this document: the TLS Handshake Protocol, the Alert Protocol, and the application data protocol.
+In order to allow extension of the TLS protocol, additional record content types can be supported by the TLS Record Protocol.
 New record content type values are assigned by IANA in the TLS Content Type Registry as described in {{iana-considerations}}.